Ulster Unionist Party: History

-Background: 1886 to 1905
+Background: 1886–1905

 Modern organised unionism emerged after William Ewart Gladstone's introduction in 1886 of the first of three Home Rule Bills in response to demands by the Irish Parliamentary Party.
 In 1891, the Irish Conservative Party came to an end, merged into a new Irish Unionist Alliance (IUA) which also included the Irish Liberal Unionists, the latter having split from the Liberal Party over the issue of home rule.
 While usually dominated by unionists from Ulster, the IUA was often led by southern unionists.
 There were also some eighty members of the House of Lords who affiliated themselves with the IUA.

 The Ulster Defence Union was also formed on 17 March 1893 to oppose the Liberal government's plans for the Government of Ireland Bill 1893.

 Although most unionist support was based in Ulster, especially within areas that later became Northern Ireland, in the late 19th and early 20th century there were unionist enclaves throughout all of Ireland.
 Unionists in Dublin and County Wicklow and in parts of County Cork were particularly influential.

-1905 to 1921
+1905–1921

 In September 1904, the Conservative government of Arthur Balfour published proposals for limited devolution to Ireland which would not amount to home rule.
 Coming from Conservatives, these led to great alarm among Irish unionists; in March 1905, the Ulster Unionist Council, which later became the Ulster Unionist Party, was formed as a co-ordinating organisation for a new form of local political activity.
 It largely subsumed the Ulster Defence Union.

 From the beginning, the new organization had a strong association with the Orange Order, a Protestant fraternal organisation.
 The original composition of the Ulster Unionist Council was 25% Orange delegates; however, this proportion was reduced through the years.
 The initial leadership of the Ulster unionists all came from outside what would later become Northern Ireland.
 In particular, from 1905 Colonel Saunderson was simultaneously leader of the Irish Unionist Alliance MPs and leader of the Ulster Unionist Council in Belfast.
 In 1906 he was succeeded in both roles by Walter Hume Long, a Dublin MP.
 Another Dubliner, Sir Edward Carson, one of the two Irish Unionist Alliance MPs for the Dublin University constituency, and Lord Midleton were also southern unionists active in both.
 Carson went on to become the first leader of the Ulster Unionist Party, from 1910.
 Throughout his years of leadership, he fought a sustained campaign against Irish Home Rule, including taking the lead in the formation of the Ulster Volunteers at the onset of the Home Rule Crisis in 1912.

 In 1912, at Westminster the Home Rule Crisis led to the Liberal Unionist Party merging with the Conservatives, thus giving rise to the current name of the Conservative and Unionist Party, to which the Ulster Unionist Party was formally linked, to varying degrees, until 1985.